 You may be craving dairy products like ice cream and eggs because these foods are like cheese.

-They contain a high amount of fat and calories which your body needs to function.
+They contain high fat and calories, which your body needs to function.

-Of course too much of these foods can result in high blood pressure and could mean your body will experience bloating.
-But overall, foods high in healthy fats can help with cholesterol and overall health.
+Of course, too much of these foods can result in high blood pressure and could cause your body to experience bloating.
+However, foods high in healthy fats can help with cholesterol and overall health.

 If you aren’t getting enough calories and fat from, for example, cheese or these other sources, you will get food cravings no matter what.